Ici Radio-Canada Première

 Ici Radio-Canada Première (formerly Première Chaîne) is a Canadian French-language radio network, the news and information service of the Canadian Broadcasting Corporation (known as Société Radio-Canada in French), the public broadcaster of Canada.
 It is the French counterpart of CBC Radio One, the CBC's similar English-language radio network.

 The service is available across Canada, although not as widely as CBC Radio One.
 Only the provinces of Quebec and Ontario are served by more than one Première originating station.
 In all other provinces, the whole province is served by a single station with multiple transmitters.
 It reaches 90 percent of all Canadian francophones.

 Each originating station outside Montreal airs a national schedule, taken from flagship station CBF-FM, complete with opted-out local/regional shows at peak times, depending on each market.
 News bulletins are aired live, irrespective of location.

 The network may broadcast on either the AM or FM bands, depending on the market.
-A national version is available across North America on Sirius XM Canada channel 170.
+A national version is available across North America on SiriusXM Canada channel 170.
 Première was available in Europe, North Africa and the Middle East live via the Hot Bird satellite.
 The satellite service closed in June 2012 as part of the budget measures affecting Radio Canada International.

 History

 Logo as Première Chaîne, used until August 2013.

+ICI Première logo used until 2016.

 Some French-language programming had aired on the Canadian Radio Broadcasting Commission's CRCM since 1933, but the CBC's French radio network traces its formal beginning to December 11, 1937, with the launch of CBF in Montreal.

 In 1938, the station was expanded into a fledgling network with the launch of CBV in Quebec City and CBJ in Chicoutimi.
 Also that year, the long-running soap opera La Pension Velder, which ran until 1942 and was then revived in the 1950s as a television series, aired for the first time.
 The following year, the even more successful and influential Un Homme et son péché was launched.

 For the first month of World War II, Radio-Canada aired 24 hours a day, broadcasting war news from Europe.
 Also that year, the network broadcast its first Montreal Canadiens hockey game.

 In 1940, another popular radio soap, Jeunesse dorée, made its debut.
 In 1941, the network, which had previously relied on Canadian Press reporters, launched its own news division and two shortwave radio stations in Montreal to serve francophones outside Quebec.
 Throughout the 1940s, its expansion inside Quebec was primarily through private affiliate stations.

 In 1942, the network controversially refused to give airtime to the "No" side in the Conscription Plebiscite.
 Nonetheless, 72.9 per cent of Quebec voters were opposed.

 In 1945, the International Service was launched.
 In 1946, the network launched an experimental FM station in Montreal (which would become CBFX), and expanded outside Quebec for the first time with the launch of CKSB as a private affiliate in St. Boniface, Manitoba, near Winnipeg.

 The network also had seven privately owned affiliates: